AscendingPassage.com HOME PAGE.

 Today, on account of the

-barrage established by the English, the water has steadily risen, like
+Aswan Dam established by the English, the water has steadily risen, like

 replaces the meanderings of the river and has succeeded in submerging

 the sacred islets.
-The sanctuary of Isis (Aset)--which was enthroned for
+The sanctuary of Isis (Aset) still half emerges, but it is alone and will

-thousands of years on the summit of a hill, crowded with temples and
+thousands of years, crowded with temples and

-soon go the way of the others, There it is, beyond, like a great rock,
+colonnades and statues.
+There it is, beyond, like a great rock,

 at this hour in which the night begins to obscure everything.